MileHacker Logo

 • Buses generally operate from early morning until late evening, with reduced frequency on weekends.

-• Public buses could have limited accessibility for travelers with mobility needs.
+• Public buses may not be fully accessible for travelers with mobility needs.

 Walking in Old Town

-For most tourist attractions in Prizren's Old Town, walking is the best and most efficient option due to its compact nature.
+For most tourist attractions in Prizren's Old Town, walking is the best and most efficient option as a result of its compact nature.

 Ask Locals

-For longer distances to specific neighborhoods or areas outside the center, ask locals for bus numbers or routes; they are generally helpful.
+For longer distances to specific neighborhoods or areas outside the core, ask locals for bus numbers or routes; they are generally helpful.

 Affordable Option

-The low fares make public buses a very affordable option for moving about the city.
+The low fares make public buses a budget-friendly option for navigating the city.

 Taxis & Ride-Sharing